javascript-tutorial/en.javascript.info/1-js/11-async/03-promise-chaining/article.md

   });
 ```

-This code can be made bit shorter with arrow functions:
+This code can be made a bit shorter with arrow functions:

 ```js run
 loadScript("/article/promise-chaining/one.js")